+OBSERVATION MATRIX Stren gth Prese nt Deve lop

-OBSERVATION MATRIX (refer to descriptors overleaf, tick 1 only) Strength Present Develop
+(refer to descriptors overleaf, tick 1 only)

 1. Introduction, aims and learning outcomes

 2. Learner challenge

 3. Pace and structure of learning

 4. Assessment for learning

 5. Identification and support of individual learning needs

 6. Identification and integration of syllabus into lesson

 7. Questioning techniques

 8. Review/recap/ summary of learning

 9. Learner Achievement

 10. Management of learning

 11. Learning involvement and behaviour

 12. Attendance and punctuality

 13. Health and Safety (if applicable)

-14. Equality and diversity

-Examples of Best Practice for Dissemination (Are there any aspects of the lesson that are regarded as best practice and can be shared with other teachers/ courses?)
+14. Equality and diversity Examples of Best Practice for Dissemination (Are there any aspects of the lesson to practice and can be shared with other teachers/ courses?) hat are 1 egarded as best

-Priorities for Development (Are there any aspects of the lesson that are a priority for future support and development?)

-Observed Tutor's Comment (The observed tutor should use this as an opportunity to comment on the feedback provided and to reflect upon the success of the lesson from their own perspective.)
+Priorities for Development (Are there any aspects of the lesson that are a priority development?) for futu re suppo ort and Observed Tutor's Comment (The observed tutor should use this as an opportunite feedback provided and to reflect upon the success of the lesson from their own perspections.) omment on the Observer Observer: Date: Observed Teacher: Date: Please use the below Observation Matrix for further guidance if required

-Observer: ODSCIVEI.

-Observed Teacher:

-Please use the below Observation Matrix for further guidance if required.